playa3ull/playa3ull-community-proposals/README.md

 5. [Optional] Mark PCP as `Stale` via [Pull Request](https://github.com/playa3ull/playa3ull-community-proposals/pulls)
     <details>
       <summary>Details</summary>
-      An PCP can be superseded by a different PCP, rendering the original obsolete.
+      A PCP can be superseded by a different PCP, rendering the original obsolete.
       If this occurs, the original PCP will be marked as `Stale`.
 PCPs may also be marked as `Stale` if the author(s) abandon work on it for a prolonged period of time (12+ months).
       PCPs may be reopened and moved back to `Proposed` if the author(s) restart work.
     </details>